Yasas1994/DeepLearningNoteBooks/README.md

 # DeepLearningNoteBooks

-Tutorials for different deep learning models
+Tutorials for different deep learning models and architectures.
+Notebooks will cover topics such as

+ -> Graph neural networks
+ -> Convolutional neural networks
+ -> Neural networks for genomics